daniel-ac-martin/NotGovUK/docs/about.md

 unsuitable for less linear workflows that one might find in case-working systems or dashboards.

-(UPDATE ME) NotGovUK solves these problems by allowing consumers to provide an `internal` class on their `body` tag which will change the font and expand the layout to use more of the screen.

 Why is it called 'NotGovUK'?
 ----------------------------